10+ Top Tips Friendliest Rabbit Breeds For A Cuddly Pet Rabbit

 These next few pictures are of the breed representation in the ARBA standard of perfection.
 With not owning these breeds it is difficult to find good photos of each breed that I know is purebred.

-American Rabbit Breeders Association Breed Standerd – English Angora Weight
+American Rabbit Breeders Association Breed Standard – English Angora Weight

-American Rabbit Breeders Association Breed Standerd – French Angora Weight
+American Rabbit Breeders Association Breed Standard – French Angora Weight

 The angoras are both very calm breeds and to be honest, are not supper active as adults.
 If you are wanting a breed to be entertaining then this is not it.
 But they are great calm rabbits.
 Along with them being calm comes A LOT of grooming.
 If you don’t they will become felted and it could constrict the rabbit.